35 NORTH GREAT GEORGE’S STREET

 The Kenmare Room is named in honour of the Earl of Kenmare whose townhouse this was when it was built in 1784.
 The plasterwork had disappeared completely by 1982 and was restored using photographs taken by Joyce’s friend, Constantine Curran.
 The ‘Charioteer with Winged Horses’ that you see here is also found in the library at Belvedere College and was a favourite theme of Michael Stapleton, the stuccadore.

 On the walls here are reproductions of portraits of members of Joyce’s family.
-His mother May Murray (sketched from photographs by her grandnephew Derek Joyce); his father John Stanislaus Joyce (this portrait commissioned by Joyce himself from the Irish portrait artist Patrick Tuohy in 1923, the year after Ulysses was published).
+His mother May Murray (sketched from photographs by her great grandson Derek Joyce); his father John Stanislaus Joyce (this portrait commissioned by Joyce himself from the Irish portrait artist Patrick Tuohy in 1923, the year after Ulysses was published).
+There are also two portraits of Joyce here, one by Jacques Emile Blanche, and one by Irish artist Harry Kernoff.
+(These are copies, the originals being part of the Poetry and Rare Books Collection at the State University of New York at Buffalo).
+There is also a copy of a portrait of Nora Joyce by Tullio Silvestri.

 The Centre is available for facilities hire to groups, if you would like to read more about our venue and facilities hire service please visit out Dublin City Venue and Facilities Hire page